Firesphere/silverstripe-solr-search/docs/16-Known-issues.md

 This should, in theory, resolve your permission errors.

 These errors are _not_ related to this module, but on how Vagrant is set up on Linux.

+## Solr and Vagrant issues, pt.
+2

+It's also known that Solr won't properly reload cores on Vagrant VM's.
+This is outside of control for this module, it is advised to restart Solr before and after a config change.